Financial Planning for Application

 As part of the I-20 application, U.S. immigration law requires you to provide documentary evidence of financial support.
 This evidence must show that you have enough funds for the entire duration of your university experience.
 International Services reports to immigration the average cost of attendance for two semesters (one academic year).
 This amount is currently $12,500 for members of The Church of Jesus Christ of Latter-day Saints, and $16,500 for non-members.
 This means that if you are planning to attend school for 4 years as a member of The Church of Jesus Christ of Latter-day Saints, you will need to provide proof of funds for $12,500 per year for 4 years ($50,000 in total).
 This proof can come from you or a sponsor.
 Please keep in mind that if you come to campus and you or your sponsor do not have enough funds to cover your expenses, you may be asked to return home and complete your degree online.

 The table below is a rough breakdown of the cost of attendance matching the categories on the I-20.
-To see more detail visit the Financial Aid Office website.
+Visit the Financial Aid Office website.

 Type of Expenses

 |Tuition and Fees||$4,018||$8,036|